hashicorp/terraform-provider-aws/website/docs/r/docdb_event_subscription.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `id` - The name of the RDS event notification subscription
+* `id` - The name of the DocDB event notification subscription
-* `arn` - The Amazon Resource Name of the RDS event notification subscription
+* `arn` - The Amazon Resource Name of the DocDB event notification subscription
-* `customer_aws_id` - The AWS customer account associated with the RDS event notification subscription
+* `customer_aws_id` - The AWS customer account associated with the DocDB event notification subscription
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Timeouts